-came here at the end of the sixties with, literally, the brief to 'improve international understanding,' eccentrically instantiated in physics and philosophy, that in one way or another i still teach (i lecture erratically on the former at Cal).
+came here at the end of the sixties with, literally, the brief to 'improve international understanding,' eccentrically instantiated in physics and philosophy, that in one way or another i still teach.

-life has taught me that the bohemian verve - i'd say intensity, but the connotations are too powerful - I appreciate is not confined to academia ('clerks got out of hand' - william carlos williams), but someone is going to be most happy with me if they appreciate books.
-I seek a long term relationship: starry-eyed daddy-seeker?; abandoned mother seeking a (grand)father to her children?; if you will – but best: an equal, of whatever age, with whom to play my violin.
+life has taught me that the bohemian verve - i'd say intensity, but the connotations are too powerful - I appreciate is not confined to academia ('clerks got out of hand' - william carlos williams), but that, and music, has been my life: i'll be most familiar if it is yours.